 The Hope Pearl: A fine pearl weighing 1800 grains, it is one of the largest natural baroque pearls in the world.

-The "centaur" pearl is a fine baroque pearl surrounded by a decoration of gold, rubies, diamonds, enamels.
-This work of Art was presented at the Natural History Museum during the "Pearls" exhibition.
+The "centaur" pearl is a fine baroque pearl surrounded by a decoration made of gold, rubies, diamonds and enamel.
+This work of art was presented at the Natural History Museum during the "Pearls" exhibition.

-The 68 pearls of Baroda: These pearls belonged to the same necklace formed of 7 rows of fine pearls.
-They are part of the wealth of the Maharajahs of Baroda.
+The 68 pearls of Baroda: These pearls were in the same necklace formed of 7 rows of fine pearls.
+They are owned by the Maharajahs of Baroda.

 If you are interested in pearls, do not hesitate to discover what Julie's stones offer you in store...